Kharagpur Junction railway station: Background

 It is the busiest junction station in South Eastern Railway Zone after Howrah.
 Hence, it is termed as Gateway to South Eastern Railway.
 It is one of the fifty highest railway reservation in India.
 It is a junction which connects Howrah to Mumbai, Chennai, Adra/Purulia and New Delhi via Tatanagar as well.
 It also connects Bhubaneshwar to New Delhi.
 Everyday approximately 275 trains pass through this station which includes freight traffic.
 In terms of passenger traffic it handles 176 trains on a daily basis.
 So, in a bid to decongest Kharagpur station and speed up locomotives, South Eastern Railway has decided to develop Hijli (close to IIT Kharagpur) as an alternative station for Kharagpur.
 Now most of the new trains coming from Balasore side and going towards Adra or Tatanagar stop at Hijli and bypass Kharagpur.
 In order to increase passenger commute between Kharagpur and Hijli, new EMU services have been introduced between these two stations.

-The Howrah–Nagpur–Mumbai line is classified under Route A of Indian Railways which allows trains to run at maximum permissible speed of 160 km/hr.
-However, as a result of the automated block section between Howrah and Kharagpur, the speed is restricted to 130 km/hr.
+The Howrah–Nagpur–Mumbai line is classified under Route A of Indian Railways which allows trains to run at maximum permissible speed of 160 km/h.
+However, as a result of the automated block section between Howrah and Kharagpur, the speed is restricted to 130 km/h.
 The Howrah–Kharagpur section has been identified as one of the high-density automatic block signaling routes on Indian Railways.
 Thus plans are to deploy Train Protection & Warning System (TPWS) on this section to mitigate the risk of signal passed at danger (SPAD) by loco pilots leading to accidents.

+Diesel Loco Shed, Kharagpur

+Despite being named as a Diesel Loco Shed, it only holds electric locomotives.

+The station also hosts a Electric Loco Trip Shed towards Howrah direction of the station.